Kadosawabashi Station

 Kadosawabashi Station (門沢橋駅, Kadosawabashi-eki) is a passenger railway station located in the city of Ebina, Kanagawa Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Kadosawabashi Station is served by the Sagami Line and is located 10.0 km from the southern terminus of the line at Chigasaki.

 Station layout

 The station consists of a single side platform with a small station building.
 The station is unattended.

 History

 Kadosawabashi Station was opened on July 1, 1931, as a rail siding on the Sagami Railway.
 On June 1, 1944, the Sagami Railway was nationalized and merged with the Japan National Railways; on the same day, the Kadoawabashi was elevated to the status of a full station.
-The station has been unmanned since 1962, with tickets sold at nearby shops.
+The station has been unstaffed since 1962, with tickets sold at nearby shops.
 On April 1, 1987, with the dissolution and privatization of the Japan National Railways, the station came under the operation of JR East.
 Automated turnstiles using the Suica IC card system came into operation from November 2001.